 Writers will want to avoid placing two numbers adjacent to one another to prevent a misreading.
 In such cases, it is helpful to spell out the smaller of the two numbers.
 For example, the phrase “10 9-inch nails” would be better written as “10 nine-inch nails.”

-TEST YOURSELF: Assuming that the following sentences were written for use in nontechnical contexts, can you spot errors in the use of numbers?
+TEST YOURSELF: Assuming that the following sentences were written for use in nontechnical contexts, should we spell out numbers and symbols or use numerals?

 - 386 people were forced to evacuate to shelters during the hurricane.